Chaos Engineering

 When considering a distributed system, many things can happen.
 A service or region can disappear or disappear for a few seconds or ms and reappear.
 We believe this is going into a black hole when we have strange failure modes.
 So when anything goes into it will disappear.
 Peculiar failure modes are unexpected and surprising.

-There is certainly nothing predictable about strange failure modes.
+Strange failure modes are undoubtedly unpredictable.
 So, what happens when your banking transactions are in a black hole?
 What if your banking balance is displayed incorrectly or if you make a transfer to an external account and it does not show up?

 Site reliability engineering (SRE) and observational practices are needed to manage these types of unpredictability and unknown failures.
 SRE is about making systems more reliable.
 And everyone has a different way of implementing SRE practices.
 Usually, about 20% of your issues cause 80% of your problems.

 You need to be proactive and fix these issues upfront.
-You need to be able to get ahead of the curve and do these things to stop the incidents from occurring.
+You need to be able to get ahead of the curve and do these things to prevent incidents from occurring.
 This usually happens in the wake of a massive incident.
 This usually acts as a teachable moment.
-This gives the power to be the reason to listen to a Chaos Engineering project.
+It gives the power to be the reason to listen to a Chaos Engineering project.

 We have new tools, such as distributed tracing.
 So, what is the best way to find the bottleneck if the system becomes slow?
 Here, you can use Distributed Tracing and Open Telemetry.
 The tracing helps us instrument our system, figuring out where the time has been spent and where it can be used across distributed microservice architecture to troubleshoot problems.
 Open Telemetry provides a standardized way of instrumenting our system and providing those traces.